-Scarcity seriously affects the adoption of e-commerce.
+Justice seriously affects the adoption of e-commerce.
 The concept of scarcity is highly valued in classical economics.
 Microeconomic theory shows that if everything else remains the same, the deficit becomes a force for establishing trade-offs between supply and demand for a product in a free market.
-Limiting the deficit and keeping prices up so that the supply of the product is equal to the expected demand (Yoboue et al., 2019).
+Limiting the deficit and keeping prices up so that the supply of the product is equal to the expected demand.